Missing the beat? Get Back in Blue!

 1. Submit a ‘Registration of Interest’

-You must register your interest in order to receive vacancies open to Rejoin applicants.
-You’ll be asked to provide some basic information about yourself, your skills and experiences, especially those gained since being away from the organisation.
-Once you’ve registered, if there are news or information updates, you’ll get them at the same time as everyone else.
+Once you register your interest, one of our team will contact you and establish what opportunities you are looking for.
+You'll be asked to provide some basic information about yourself, your skills and experiences, especially those gained since being away from the organisation.

-Recruitment will complete some initial checks, including Professional Conduct.
+Recruitment will complete background checks, including Professional Conduct.
 Recruitment staff will also contact your previous District / Service Centre / National Workgroup to see if the relevant District Commander or Director (in consultation with other senior leaders) supports your return to NZ Police.

-Once you’ve completed all necessary selection requirements, and obtained the appropriate approvals, you’ll progress to offer stage.
+Once you’ve completed all necessary selection requirements (including medical clearance and current PCT), and obtained the appropriate approvals, you'll progress to offer stage.
 At this time, remuneration details and start date will be confirmed and an individual Training Plan Assessment will be provided by Royal New Zealand Police College (RNZPC).

 Frequently Asked Questions